Notification of a food business

 I'M ALERT – Education and Hygiene Training

 Food handlers are required to have appropriate skills and knowledge to perform their food handling duties.
-The City of Hobart encourages food handlers within the Hobart municipal area to undertake food education and hygiene training programs.
+The City of Hobart encourages food handlers within Hobart to undertake food education and hygiene training programs.
+I'M ALERT is a free online training program.